LukeShortCloud/rootpages/markdown/ansible.md

 All options:

-* include_managemnet_tools = Install related management tools.
+* include_management_tools = Install related management tools.
 This only works in Windows Server >= 2012.
 * include_sub_features = Install all subfeatures related to the main feature.
 * **name** = The name of the feature or role.
 * restart = Restart the server after installation.